Citigroup names McQuade to lead new Fed application: memo

 NEW YORK Grocery business Albertsons Cos held preliminary talks to merge with Sprouts Farmers Market Inc , Bloomberg reported on Sunday, citing people familiar with the situation.

-NEW YORK Citigroup Inc (C.N) said on Thursday that Gene McQuade, a senior executive who had planned to retire, is instead remaining to lead the bank's efforts to win permission from regulators to boost dividends and buy back stock.
+NEW YORK Citigroup Inc (C.N) said on Thursday that Gene McQuade, a bank executive who was retiring to become a director, will lead a new push to win permission from the Federal Reserve to pay higher dividends and buy back stock.

-Last week, the Federal Reserve rejected the bank's request to spend $6.4 billion buying back shares and boosting its dividend.
-Bank executives are still reeling from that move, which Chief Executive Officer Michael Corbat wrote in a memo to employees "is a call to action for our firm."
+The announcement came in a memo to employees from CEO Mike Corbat.
+Corbat said the Fed's rejection last week of Citigroup's plan to distribute capital "is a call to action for our firm."

-McQuade had planned to retire as chief executive of Citibank NA, a U.S. operating subsidiary, and be nominated to Citigroup's board.
-Instead, McQuade will become vice chairman of Citigroup, reporting to the CEO.
-Corbat cited the "importance of this effort and the substantial time commitment required."
+Citigroup executives and investors were shocked by the Fed's March 26 rejection of the proposal because Citigroup has been building up capital and a year earlier had been approved to spend $1.2 billion on share buybacks.

+This year the bank had asked to spend $6.4 billion buying back shares and to lift its quarterly dividend to 5 cents a share from 1 cent.

-The Fed objected to Citigroup's request, saying the bank had not sufficiently improved its risk management practices and could not determine well enough how revenue and income would be hurt under stressful scenarios around the world.
-It faulted the bank's internal examination process.
+The Fed said it objected this year because Citigroup had not made enough improvements in its risk management practices and could not determine well enough how its revenue and income would be hurt under stressful scenarios around the world.
+It faulted the bank's internal examination process for considering how global crises could influence its broad number of businesses.

-The rejection is a blow for Corbat, who became CEO in October 2012 when the bank's board grew frustrated with former CEO Vikram Pandit.
-One source of frustration for board members, in particular Chairman Michael O'Neill, was that the Federal Reserve in March 2012 rejected Pandit's request to return more capital to shareholders.

-In 2013, under Corbat, the Fed approved Citigroup's plan to buy back $1.2 billion of shares, and to keep the bank's dividend at a penny a share.
-This year the bank had hoped to boost buybacks and to lift its quarterly dividend to 5 cents a share.
+Corbat was named in October 2012 to replace Vikram Pandit, and made it a priority to win approval for returning capital to shareholders.
+Pandit had a plan of his rejected in March 2012.

+Before the Fed objected to the plan, Citigroup had said McQuade would retire as chief executive of Citibank, the company's main operating subsidiary, and be nominated to the company's board of directors.

 McQuade will oversee the so-called CCAR application process to the Fed for the next year, according to the memo.
 Citigroup finance and risk executives will be accountable to McQuade on steps toward the next application, Corbat said.